-432 - PRACTICAL U.S. HISTORY AND GEOGRAPHY 11 Meets 5 Times/Week - 1 Credit - Grade 11 By recommendation process
+432 - PRACTICAL U.S. HISTORY AND GEOGRAPHY 11

 An emphasis will be placed on developing Social Studies skills, including but not limited to map literacy, reading for the main idea and supporting details, identifying cause and effect, placing events in chronological order, and indicative and deductive reasoning.
 The content of the course will be similar to U.S. HISTORY AND GEOGRAPHY 11, but a bit more cursory.